Mollert/RobotSizing/README.md

-# RobotSizing
-Using dimensional criteria to select which robot model fits the application
+This website uses calculates the moments and inertia in order to select which robot model fits the application .